ptk-trindade/grafos-permute/README.md

 2 4 999
 ```

-The number in the first is the number of vertexes
+The number in the first line is the number of vertexes.

 Each line represent an edge (sourceVertex goalVertex weight)

 PS: In v1 the graph is not weighted or directed, so the third column can be disconsidered and a vertex from 1 to 2 is the same as a vertex from 2 to 1

+### Running the program

+Once your graph is created you are now ready to run the program.

+The program will ask you the name of your graph file.
+And than the methods you want to use, the vertex from and to which you would like it to run...

+## Don't wanna flex but...
+For the versions 2 and 3 of this project the professor had the students present their work and vote in which they found the best.
+My project won in both votations with all students voting for my project.